-Key Words: Penalized regression, Penalty function, LASSO, SCAD, MSCAD
+Keywords: Penalized regression, Penalty function, LASSO, SCAD, MSCAD

-1 Introduction
+1. Introduction

 Variable selection is an important topic in linear regression analysis.
 By retaining a subset of the predictors and discarding the rest (for example, stepwise forward selection or backward elimination), the reduced regression model is more interpretable and sometimes reduces the prediction error.
 Although subset selection methods are practically useful, they have several drawbacks.
 The most severe drawback is their lack of stability.
 Since the variables are either retained or discarded, subset selection methods often show high variance and don't reduce the prediction error of the full model.
 Shrinkage methods are useful to overcome these difficulties, since they don't suffer as much from high variability (Hastie et al. 2001, Chapter 3).

-This paper consists of three main parts: reviews on penalized regression, proposed method, and summary and concluding remarks.
 In Section 2, we introduce penalized regression.
 We review some well-known penalized regression methods such as LASSO and SCAD methods.
-We describe proposed penalty functions which are motivated to satisfy both advantages of LASSO and SCAD in Section 3.
-The behaviors of proposed methods are between LASSO and SCAD.
-We expect that the performance of proposed method is more steady than those of LASSO and SCAD.
+We describe and discuss the proposed penalty function which is motivated to satisfy the advantages of LASSO and SCAD in Section 3.
+The behaviors of the proposed method is between LASSO and SCAD.
+We expect that the performance of the proposed method is more steady than those of LASSO and SCAD.
 Finally, summary and concluding remarks are provided in Section 4.

-\This research was in part supported by the Brain Korea 21 Project
+1) This research was in part supported by the Brain Korea 21 Project.